RTS-SYSU/pDAG-simulator/README.md

-## 📊 Output & Visualization

-- **Experiment results** are saved in the `result/` directory.
-- Then, the Python scripts under `scripts/` will **generate plots as PDFs**.
-- The generated PDFs and result logs will be **copied to your host machine**.

-> ⚠️ *Note*: The figures may look different from those in the paper, because the publication figures were manually styled.
-However, the **data used is identical**.

 ## ⏳ Computational Time & Reproducibility Notes

 This project has been tested on an Intel i5-13400F (2.5GHz) machine with 24GB RAM.
-Aside from minor variations due to random seeds, the generated results closely match those reported in the paper.

 Please note that the **enumeration-based analysis** can become **extremely time-consuming**, especially as the number of probabilistic structures increases.
 The runtime grows **exponentially** with the number of conditional branches.
 When the number exceeds 6 or 7, the enumeration method becomes **impractical**, often resulting in **heap memory overflow** errors.